mozillazg/ptcpdump/README.md

 [![Test](https://github.com/mozillazg/ptcpdump/actions/workflows/test.yml/badge.svg)](https://github.com/mozillazg/ptcpdump/actions/workflows/test.yml)

-ptcpdump is the tcpdump(8) implementation using eBPF, with an extra feature: it adds process info as packet comments for each Packet.
+ptcpdump is the tcpdump(8) implementation using eBPF, with an extra feature: it adds process info as packet comments for each Packet when possible.

 ![](./docs/wireshark.png)